A bright solar entrepreneur in Somalia

 “My kids also went to school before I became an agent, but it was difficult to pay.
 Sometimes I could not pay, and one of them was expelled and could not attend exams.
 Now is better than before.
 Life has improved.
 Life is better than before, and I have more money to pay for school fees.”

-The “Education 4 Sustainability” project was nominated to a sustainability award, “Årets Håndtrykk” in 2018 by Storebrand in Norway.
+The “Education 4 Sustainability” project was nominated for a sustainability award, “Årets Håndtrykk” in 2018 by Storebrand in Norway.

 When the nights get longer and the sun sets